 Notice of availability; request for comments and information.

-We, the Fish and Wildlife Service (Service), announce receipt of an application from the City of Gulf Shores, Alabama (applicant), to modify incidental take permit (ITP) under the Endangered Species Act.
-The ITP authorizes take of the federally listed Alabama beach mouse incidental to construction.
-We request public comments on the permit application, which includes a proposed habitat conservation plan (HCP), and the Service's preliminary determination that the HCP qualifies as “low-effect,” categorically excluded, under the National Environmental Policy Act.
+We, the Fish and Wildlife Service (Service), announce receipt of an application from the City of Gulf Shores, Alabama (applicant), to modify incidental take permit TE84363C-0 (ITP) under the Endangered Species Act.
+The ITP authorizes take of the federally listed Alabama beach mouse incidental to construction in Gulf Shores, Alabama.
+We request public comment on the application, which includes the applicant's proposed modified habitat conservation plan (HCP), and the Service's preliminary determination that the HCP qualifies as “low-effect,” categorically excluded, under the National Environmental Policy Act.
 To make this determination, we used our environmental action statement and low-effect screening form, both of which are also available for public review.

-Email: You may email comments to firstname.lastname@example.org.
-Please include your name and email address in your email message.
-Use “Attn: Permit number TE84363C” in the subject line of your email message.
-If you do not receive an email from us confirming that we received your email message, contact us directly at either telephone number in FOR FURTHER INFORMATION CONTACT.
+Email: You may email comments to email@example.com.
+Please include your name and email address in your email.
+If you do not receive an email from us confirming that we have received your message, contact us directly at either telephone number in FOR FURTHER INFORMATION CONTACT.

 Start Further Info

 David Dell, Regional HCP and Safe Harbors Coordinator, at the Atlanta Regional Office (see ADDRESSES) or by telephone at 404-679-7313 or William Lynn, Project Manager, at the Alabama Ecological Services Office (see ADDRESSES) or by telephone at 251-441-5868.
 If you use a telecommunications device for the deaf (TDD), please call the Federal Relay Service at 800-877-8339.